RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring.md

 ## Milestones of the Case

 In order to track the progress of a case instance, we need to define the relevant milestones for the customer.
-A milestone has to be defined to inform the Credit Card Holder that an important goal has been achieved.
+A milestone has to be defined to inform the Credit Card Holder, case owner and case workers that an important goal has been achieved.
 Some of these goals can be attained in parallel.
 After you have completed a milestone, there is still a possibility you can go back in the process and trigger the milestone again if needed.
 Also some of the milestones are discretionary, so they might never be triggered.
 A Milestone in a case definition is represented by the  Milestone node .

 We've identified the following milestones in our Credit Card Dispute case:

 1. Dispute started

-2. Documentation received from CC Holder

-3. Automated Chargeback processing

-4. Standard processing

-5. Account credited
+2. Chargeback approved

-6. Dispute rejected
+3. Dispute rejected

 These are the achievable targets to help us track the progress of the dispute.
 They don't have any particular order, so you can come back to any of them if something in the Case File data changes.